flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 ## "Light" client for Linux

 A lightweight desktop client, without Audio and Video controls, is now installed on Linux by default.
-It improves initial user experience as user doesn't need to immediately deal with `gstreamer` (audio) and `mpv` (video) dependencies right away and Flet "just works".
+It improves initial user experience as user doesn't need to immediately deal with `gstreamer` (audio) and `mpv` (video) dependencies and Flet "just works".

 Once user got some Flet experience and wants to use Video and Audio controls in their application they can install gstreamer and/or mpv and replace Flet desktop with a full version.